As an instructor, you may learn that a student requires a reasonable academic accommodation. Accommodations may be because of one these reasons:

 Six ways to set-up accommodations in Canvas

-Extended time or extra attempts can easily be set on quizzes built within Canvas.
-This is done after the quiz is published, but before it is administered.
+Instructors can easily set an extended time or extra attempts on quizzes built within Canvas.
+This step is completed after publishing a quiz but before administering it.

 Quiz availability dates still apply when moderating a quiz.
-If the Until date passes when students are taking the quiz with extended time, the quiz auto-submits even if the student’s time extension has not expired. f you have set a time limit on your quiz, you can grant access for extra time.
+If the Until date passes when students take the quiz with extended time, the quiz auto-submits even if the student’s time extension has not expired.
+If you have set a time limit on your quiz, you can grant access for extra time.

-If the student hasn’t taken the quiz, the extra time will be added to the student’s initial attempt and additional attempts.
+If the student hasn’t taken the quiz, you will add the extra time to the student’s initial attempt and additional attempts.
 Learn more about managing extra attempts.
 To set this up, use the give my students extra time guide.

 You can grant access to an individual student, several students, or the entire class to have extra attempts on a quiz.
-If your quiz is locked, you can also manually unlock the quiz for a student, even if the student has not yet taken the quiz.
+If your quiz is locked, you can manually unlock the quiz for a student, even if it has not yet taken the quiz.

-You can add extra attempts through accessing student quiz results or moderating the quiz.
+You can add extra attempts by accessing student quiz results or moderating the quiz.
 To set this up, follow the give my students extra attempts guide.

-Students may need to take a quiz earlier or later than the rest of class.
+Students may need to take a quiz earlier or later than the rest of the class.
 Quizzes built within Canvas can be made available to individual students outside the scheduled quiz time in two ways.
-One option allows instructors to set a different scheduled time, while the other simply unlocks the quiz to be taken at any time.
+One option allows instructors to set a different scheduled time, while the other unlocks the quiz to take at any time.

 When assigning a quiz to an individual student, set the availability date to a different date/time.
-This will make the quiz available for that individual at their newly scheduled time.
-This can be done for before, after, or during the originally scheduled time.
+This step will make the quiz available for that individual at their newly scheduled time and be done before, after, or during the initially scheduled time.
 Use the assign a quiz to an individual student guide.

 To print a quiz in Canvas: